 Reduced Burnout in Nursing Professionals

 Not surprisingly, the heavier workload associated with nurse-to-patient ratio problems can hit your staff the hardest.
-One study of nurses working in residential home care facilities found that role overload created specific types of burnout amongst nurses including depersonalisation, emotional exhaustion, and a decrease in feelings of personal accomplishment.
+One study of nurses working in residential home care facilities found that role overload created specific types of burnout amongst nurses including depersonalization, emotional exhaustion, and a decrease in feelings of personal accomplishment.

 Ensuring adequate staffing levels is one way to combat these burnout issues and prevent nursing staff from jumping ship, or even jumping careers.
 The right staffing ratio is also a highly attractive factor to highlight when recruiting candidates.